letsencrypt/website/content/en/post/2022-05-19-nurturing-ct-log-growth.md

 - Change storage backends entirely, perhaps to a sharding-aware middleware, or another more horizontally-scalable open-source system.

-We also intend to uproot the current Testflume CT log.
-The replacement testing log will, as before, seek to test more aggressive configurations that might bear fruit in the future.
+We've also [uprooted our current Testflume CT log](https://groups.google.com/a/chromium.org/g/ct-policy/c/CLBlt5rSsAk/m/DDDpvM4dAQAJ) and brought online a replacement which we've named Sapling.
+As before, this test-only log will evaluate more aggressive configurations that might bear fruit in the future.

 # As Always, Scaling Data Is The Hard Part